nephlm/gnosis2/docs/source/hero_creation/edges.md

 in any way by themselves or in combination with other Edges or other Heroes that can be said to generate infinite resources.

-* Spend a favor, get two favor to spend in a specific way.
+* Spend a Favor, get two Favor to spend in a specific way.
 The Favor must be spent by the end of the scene, or it is lost.
+The cost of this Edge increases by one Favor each time it is used during a challenge.
 This Favor may not be used in any way that generates any further Favor.
-* Spend a favor, gain two dice that can added to pools under constrained circumstances, such as having to be given to other Heroes or something similarly limited.
+* Spend a Favor, gain two dice that can added to pools under constrained circumstances, such as having to be given to other Heroes or something similarly limited.
 If the dice are not used by the end of the challenge, they are lost.